rslifka/fate_of_all_fools/README.md

 ## Removals
 * **Remove subclass icons**: I've never once switched subclasses this way.
 OK, maybe once to see if it worked (it does!) but never enough to warrant having this displayed at all times.
 * **Remove collapse controls**: I never use these.
 Maybe once in a blue moon.
 Certainly a part of my workflow I can live without.
+Note that you can still click the section headings for this functionality.

 # Installation and Configuration